-Article 19.
-Monitoring preconditions for taking interim examinations
+Article 22.
+Monitoring preconditions for taking partial interim examinations

-If there are preconditions for taking a test, the examiner determines in advance whether all preconditions have been fulfilled.
+If there are preconditions for taking a partial interim examination, the examiner determines in advance whether all preconditions have been fulfilled.

-Article 20.
+Article 23.
 No resit after passing interim examination

-If the student has passed an interim examination, the student is not allowed to resit that examination.
+If the student has passed a partial interim examination, the student is not allowed to resit that partial interim examination.